 Sign language is a main communication channel of a deaf community.
 However, sign languages are not universal nor mutually intelligible with each other.
 Each country creates its own sign language with its own grammar and lexicon.
 There are more than one-hundred different sign languages around the world and also many different gesture alphabets to represent their alphabets.
 A finger spelling is used in a sign language to represent alphabets for spelling names of people and any meaning which has not been defined as a semantic sign.
 Various schemes have been employed for finger spelling: American, French, and Russian Sign Languages employ a one-hand scheme; British and Australian Sign Languages employed two-hand scheme.
 In order to cope with 42 alphabets and 20 vowels, Thai Finger Spelling (TFS) employ a one-hand scheme with an extension using multi-postures for the alphabets and a two-hand scheme for the vowels[1].
 Noted that, finger spellings of many large-alphabet-repertoire languages, e.g., Chinese and Japanese, resort to a phonetic system for a manageable set of spelling signs.

-In addition, the videophone technology allows deaf people to use videophone to communicate with other deaf people, but it is diffecult to comnunicate between deaf people and normal people.
-The translatter is need to tanslate from sign languate to text for this situation.
+In addition, the mobile phone technology allows deaf people to use videophone to communicate with other deaf people, but it is diffecult to comnunicate between deaf people and normal people.
+The translatter is need to tanslate from sign languate to text or voice for this situation.
 An automatic sign language translation is an improtance technology for communicate betweem them.
-A deaf people and normal people would take benefit from this technology to improve the communication that wouble be a better our life.
+A deaf people and normal people would take benefit from this technology to improve the communication that would make a better society..

 Literature Review.

 A Finger Spelling Recognition (FSR) system takes an image of a signing hand and automatically gives a corresponding sign label.
-[1] has addressed FSR for TFS using their customized CNN and reported an average accuracy of 91.26% on a single-image setting.
-[2] has employed a Yolo-based Darknet-19[3] to both locating a hand and reading a sign. has reported mAP 82.06% also on a single-image setting, but with a complex background.
+P. Nakjai and T. Katanyukul [1] has addressed FSR for TFS using their customized CNN and reported an average accuracy of 91.26% on a single-image setting.
+P. Nakjai, P. Maneerat, and T. Katanyukul [2] has employed a Yolo-based Darknet-19[3] to both locating a hand and reading a sign. has reported mAP 82.06% also on a single-image setting, but with a complex background.
 [4] has employed VGG-16[5] and reported mAP 97.59% on a single-image setting, as well as discovered Latent Cognizance—an innovative mechanism to allow an out-of-context awareness.
 Although addressing TFS video transcription is in need for a practical FSR as [1] discussed, an investigation into this issue has so far been lacking.
 Therefore, this article proposes Automatic Thai Finger Spelling Transcription (ATFS) to address transcription of a video clip signing TFS.
 Unlike other sign languages, TFS employs multiple and complex schemes, as shown in Table 1.
 This uniqueness renders challenges and necessity of addressing video setting, which is uncommon in other sign languages.

 Table 1 Example of Sign languages and their finger spelling scheme.